 The CEOC presented six “high priority” recommendations to the Council in March 2006.
 The recommendations included all vote-by mail elections, the consolidation of election facilities, improved management, communications and leadership and improved voter registration and security.

 The 14 members of the Committee are appointed by the Chair of the Council and confirmed by the County Council.
 The committee calls for members representing:

 • The King County and state Republican and Democratic Parties,

 • An independent research and policy institute,

-• The Washington State Auditors Association,
+• The Washington State Association of County Auditors,

-• The office of the Washington Secretary of State,
+• The Office of the Washington Secretary of State,

 • The Chinese-speaking community,

 The representatives from the Office of the Secretary of State and the Washington State Association of County Auditors are ex-officio, non-voting members of the Committee.

 The Council created the original CEOC in 2003.
 That committee presented the Council a lengthy report and a series of recommendations in 2004 many of which were implemented by the Elections Director.